 These are the entry points (not subroutines) into the TCL-II processor, used whenever a verb requires access to a file, or to all or explicitly specified items within a file.
 MD200 is entered from the TCL-I processor after decoding the verb (primary mode-id = 2).
 MD201 is used by TCL-II itself to regain control from WRAPUP under certain conditions (see below).
 TCL-II exits to the processor whose mode-id is specified in MODEID2; typically processors such as the EDITOR, ASSEMBLER, LOADER, etc. Use TCL-II to feed them the set of items wich was specified in the input data.

-On entry, TCL-II checks the verb difinition for a set of option characters in attribute 5; verb options are single characters in any sequence and combination, and are listed below (all other characters are ignored).
+On entry, TCL-II checks the verb difinition for a set of option characters in attribute 5; verb options are single characters in any sequence and CHAPTER 3 SUPPORT SOFTWARE Copyright 1987 PICK SYSTEMS com gnored).